Defining a Role-Centered Terminology for Physical Representations and Controls: Related Work

 \subsection{Terms for Physical Representations}

 The term \g{tangible} appeared early to describe a ``tangible model'' for 3D input in Computer-Aided Architectural Design (CAAD) \cite{aish1984caad} and ``tangible manipulation'' in the Digital Desk \cite{wellner1991digitaldesk} (but the latter was later renamed ``tactile interaction'' \cite{wellner1993digitaldesk}).
-Later, the terms ``graspable'' and ``tangible'' were introduced to define Graspable User Interfaces \cite{fitzmaurice1995bricks} and Tangible User Interfaces \cite{ullmer1997metadesk}.
+Later, the terms ``graspable'' and ``tangible'' were introduced to define Graspable User Interfaces \cite{fitzmaurice1995bricks} and Tangible User Interfaces \cite{ullmer1997metadesk}, respectively.
 Finally, the term ``intangible'' appeared to name audio and video output modalities in the MCRit model\footnote{MCRit: ``Model-Control-Representation (intangible and tangible)'' \cite{ullmer2002phdthesis,ullmer2005token}, first known as MCRpd: ``Model-Control-Representation (physical and digital)'' \cite{ullmer2000emerging}.} \cite{ullmer2002phdthesis,ullmer2005token}.
 Whereas the term \g{tangible} is used close to dictionary definitions, the term \g{intangible} differs from the usual sense: it simply means ``not tangible.''
 Therefore, intangible representations are those generated by the computer; they may disappear when the computer is turned off (\eg{} sound, video projection, and any audio and visual modalities or displays).

 This section summarizes the usual terms used in the literature to name the interactional components of tangible user interfaces, categorized into general, isolated, and shared terms, as well as terms employed in specific toolkits and design tools.